Phileosopher/commonplace/trends.md

 - Other people with the same [personality](personality.md) as them have already adopted it.
 - The resource cost (usually price) is at or lower than the resource cost for the alternative older way trends and [rituals](habits.md).

+APPLICATION: To see a new trend, watch how useful technology becomes.
+For example, clothing styles will have no more further advancements until they create a new fabric or find a way to create affordable [computer screens](engineering-screen.md) *onto* fabric.

+APPLICATION: Huge, society-spanning trends often come from awful conflicts and hardship:

+- The Golden Age of the Renaissance in Europe arose from the tragic experiences of seeing the Bubonic Plague destroy most of the continent, likely because people focused on [meaning](meaning.md) from [mortality](legacy.md) and how to [live well](goodlife.md) in light of it.
+- After The Great World War (WWI), Germany was utterly ravaged.
+That hatred led to [passions](purpose.md) which advanced Germany's Nazi Party in an election, mostly from a desire to [justly](morality-justice.md) take back the [power](power.md) they had held.
+- France was [economically](economics.md) ruined after World War II.
+In that depression, they created the Eiffel Tower to express their [patriotic solidarity](groups-member.md).

 Like early adopters' [conflict](conflicts-inner.md), the early majority also care a *lot* about [how they look](image.md).
 However, they're *far* more [terrified](mind-feelings-fear.md) of [breaking](morality-taboo.md) the group's [rules](rules.md).

+APPLICATION: Trends require multiple people to take hold of it:

+1. Innovators must be willing to break convention and explore [taboos](morality-taboo.md).
+2. Early adopters must be willing to [take a risk](socialrisk.md) on the trend enough to [influence](power-influence.md) others.
+3. Quite a few [sensible](logic.md), [respectable](image.md) people have to agree that the early adopters' approach is worth the [risks](safety.md) to adopt.

 At this point, the trend will spread across a variety of social groups beyond simple [hearsay](stories-storytellers.md) or [small talk](people-conversation.md):